niekvlessert/openmsx_tcl_vgm_export/README.md

 - With this you can easily put tracks in separate files so you don't have to split them afterward
 - Be careful; this function won't work always; the second and beyond file won't contain any soundchip initialisation stuff
 - For SCC it works fine, because no sound chip initialisation is required, but for Moonsound it might not because of this, if the player engine is not doing all initialisation with every track.
 This can be fixed as well, but that'll require more work, better use the vgm_tools for splitting those.

+# vgm_rec_set_filename

+- With this you can set the first part of the filename.
+So vgm_rec_set_filename pa3_ will cause the filename to be pa3_0001.vgm.
+If that existed it'll be pa pa3_0002.vgm etc.

 # Future updates